yichx/yichx.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Robust Federated Learning Mitigates Client-side Training Data Distribution Inference Attacks"
+title: "Robust Federated Learning ..."
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: "I am the first author to write this paper.
 After discovering that current defenses against client-side reconstruction attacks in federated learning are insufficient, this paper introduces an aggregation rule to address these vulnerabilities.
 Additionally, it presents an adaptive attack that has the capability to subtly undermine the proposed defense."